 Cars tend to be our prized possessions, and for those booking in for custom bodies, the look of the car is just as important as how well it functions.
 So, finding a scratch or dent on the paintwork can be heartbreaking.
-As cars are always on the road, whether you’re driving them or they’re parked up outside the house, it means that they can be exposed to numerous weather conditions and more that can cause damage to the paintwork of the vehicle.
-Damage can include anything from scratches to fading of the paint, and can be caused by the weather, road conditions and how well you care for the car.
+As cars are always on the road, whether you’re driving them or they’re parked up outside the house, they can be exposed to numerous weather conditions and environmental factors that can cause paint damage on cars.
+Damage can include anything from scratches to fading paint and can be caused by the weather, road conditions and how well you care for the car.
 But what are the most common causes of car paint damage?
 Here is everything you need to know in order to identify what could be causing your car damage and how to prevent it in the future.

 What Causes Car Paint Damage?